 Campers learn how to become detectives for a day by investigating a mock crime scene or examining fingerprints.

-College of Public Policy faculty with years of experience in their chosen field, instruct students on topics of the criminal justice process, criminal law, and crime scene investigation.
+College of Public Policy faculty with years of experience in their chosen field instruct students on topics such as the criminal justice process, criminal law, and crime scene investigation.

-During the camp, students will learn a basic understanding of crime and justice and the roles of the police, courts, and corrections.
+Campers learn a basic understanding of crime and justice as well as the roles of the police, courts and corrections.

-The last day's session focuses on restorative justice, a system of the criminal justice system that centers on the rehabilitation of offenders through reconciliation with the victims and the community.
-Students will be introduced to restorative justice practices that are being implemented across the country.
-These practices have become tools to dealing with bullying in schools and conflict resolution.
+The last session of the camp focuses on restorative justice, a strategy of the criminal justice system that centers on the rehabilitation of offenders through reconciliation with the victims and the community.

-Eligible students: Rising high school juniors or seniors (entering a junior or senior status in the fall.)
-Participants must be 16-18 years of age at the time of designated camp session.
+Eligible students: Rising high school juniors and seniors (entering a junior or senior status in the fall).